 The external skeleton is machined aluminum which gives it unmatched durability.
 Plus, the ergonomics on this reel are pretty good too.
 The handle is comfortable, you can release the spool quickly, and the reel is no trouble to seat back in place.

 Now let’s come to the bad part.
 The acoustics aren’t very excellent, and the reel sounds very dull and shallow.
-The line capacity isn’t much either because the arbor is only mid-range and not huge.
+And has a mid-range arbor.
+Still, it is one of the best budget fly reels for trout.

 - Classic looking reel with modern technology